 DSC 100 Introduction to Environmental Design.
 (3) F, S, SS

-Survey of environmental design, including historic examples and the environmental, social, technical, and theoretical forces that shape them.
-Cross-listed as APH/PUP 100.
+Survey of environmental design: includes historic examples and the theoretical, social, technical, and environmental forces that shape them.
+Cross-listed as DSC/PUP 100.
+Credit is allowed only for APH 100 or DSC 100 or PUP 100.
 General Studies: HU, G, H.

 Survey of cultural, global, and historical context for the design professions.
 General Studies: HU, G.

 Drawing as language to explore and communicate ideas.
 Development of drawing aptitude as language and process for design thinking.
 1 hour lecture, 5 hours studio.

 DSC 121 Design Principles I. (3) F

 Design as a language and process for creative thinking and realization.
 1 hour lecture, 5 hours studio.
 Prerequisite: major in the College of Architecture and Environmental Design.

 DSC 122 Design Principles II.
 (3) S

 Continued exploration of design as a language and process for creative thinking and realization.
 1 hour lecture, 5 hours studio.
 Prerequisite: DSC 121.

 DSC 236 Introduction to Computer Modeling.
 (3) F, S